Global Carbon Project

 How long until we pass 1.5°C of global warming?

-While many temperature records have been broken in 2023, the GCB study focuses on the remaining carbon budget before 1.5°C is consistently breached over multiple years.
-At the current rate of emissions, the team estimates a one-in-two chance that global warming will consistently pass 1.5°C in seven years.
+While many temperature records have been broken in recent years , the GCB study focuses on the remaining carbon budget before 1.5°C is consistently breached over multiple years.
+At the current rate of emissions, the team estimates a one-in-two chance that global warming will consistently pass 1.5°C in six years.
 All such projections have a degree of uncertainty, but it’s clear that the remaining carbon budget – and therefore, the time left to keep to the 1.5°C limit – is running out fast.
-Seven years are clearly insufficient to decarbonize the world’s energy system, and therefore it is now inevitable that the 1.5°C target of the Paris agreement will be breached.
+Six years are clearly insufficient to decarbonize the world’s energy system, and therefore it is now inevitable that the 1.5°C target of the Paris agreement will be breached.
 In addition to reaching net zero emissions, large efforts to remove atmospheric CO2 could bring the global mean temperature back down to 1.5°C later in the century.

 Why are wildfires included in the GCB?

+In 2023 we included for the first time, analysis on the impacts of wildfires.
 Wildfires in forests, grasslands, and other ecosystems can be caused by humans or natural processes such as lightning.
 Wildfires are part of the carbon cycle, and are affected by and affecting Earth’s climate through several mechanisms:

 • Release of CO2 to the atmosphere from the loss of carbon stored in vegetation: since wildfire damages vegetation, it reduces the amount of carbon stored in an ecosystem, taking from a few years to a century or more (depending on where the fire occurs) to recover and reabsorb carbon from the atmosphere.
 If wildfire returns before the ecosystem has recovered, or if wildfires become more severe, the ecosystem may lose some of its capacity to absorb and store carbon.
 There is also potential for the release of methane (CH4) if there is incomplete combustion of the organic matter.